yrapop01/yrapop01.github.io/python/index.md

     print(index, letter)
 ```

-As you see in the example before pairs of values can be expanded into two variables.
+As you see in the example above pair of values can be expanded into two variables.

 ## Exercises

 ### Exercise 1: Natural Numbers

-Write generator comprehension that uses `infinite()` generator defined above to create new generator
+Write generator comprehension (without `def`) that uses `infinite()` generator defined above to create new generator
-that lists all natural numbers (including 0).
+that lists all non-negative integer numbers.

 # Extras